ijpatricio/mingle-docs/docs/anatomy-of-a-mingle.md

 - `resources/js/ChatApp/ChatApp.jsx`

-    Here we can define the Vue component.
+    Here we can define the React component.
 It's a regular component, we can now import sub-components, use Vue directives, etc.

     On initialization, we can retrieve `mingleData`.
     Also, we use the `wire` to interact with the Livewire component.